-It was just 2 months ago that we witnessed a game-changing Israeli company go public with Lemonade’s IPO, and now a fellow Israeli innovator also grabs a taste of the NYSE pie, hopefully continuing the trend among Israeli startups of aiming for billions rather than a quick exit only worth millions.
+It was just 2 months ago that we witnessed a game-changing Israeli company go public with Lemonade’s IPO, and now a fellow Israeli innovator also grabs a taste of the NASDAQ pie, hopefully continuing the trend among Israeli startups of aiming for billions rather than a quick exit only worth millions.

 Israeli advanced medical imaging startup Nanox raised an impressive $165 million following the company’s NYSE public offering.
 The IPO share price was marked initially at $18 per share, which was slightly higher than what was expected based on the company’s public prospectus.
 After the first day of trading on the NASDAQ Global Market, under the ticker NNOX, the Israeli MedTech company’s share experienced a 20% pop, closing the day at $21.7 per share.
-This puts company evaluation at over $1 billion.
+This puts company valuation at over $1 billion.

 Cantor Fitzgerald & Co., Oppenheimer & Co.
 Inc., Berenberg and CIBC Capital Markets acted as joint book-runners.
 National Securities Corporation acted as co-manager for the offering.